ksravikumar2005/scenarios/MongoDB-Ops-Manager/step3.md

 The output should look like this - this might take about 5 - 8 minutes depending on the internet bandwidth, etc.,

-opsmanager_opsmanager.1.0pufq92d2bm2@host01    | tput: No value for $TERM and no -T specified opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Starting pre-flight checks opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Successfully finished pre-flight checks opsmanager_opsmanager.1.0pufq92d2bm2@host01    |
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Migrate Ops Manager data
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    |    Running migrations...[  OK  ]
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Starting Ops Manager server
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    |    Instance 0 starting.................[  OK  ]
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    | tput: No value for $TERM and no -T specified opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Starting pre-flight checks opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Successfully finished pre-flight checks opsmanager_opsmanager.1.0pufq92d2bm2@host01    |
-opsmanager_opsmanager.1.0pufq92d2bm2@host01    | Start Backup Daemon...[  OK  ]
   opsmanager_opsmanager.1.0pufq92d2bm2@host01    | MongoDB Ops Manager is running.
 Check the logs folder for logs.

 Once you see the last line that says - "MongoDB Ops Manager is running.
 Check the logs folder for logs.", press Ctrl+C to exit the log tail mode.